-Via third party providers, an interface to (WordPress partly via Gravity Forms) and to WooCommerce possible.
-But the question of the sense of it arises - normally your CRM will be the first contact point.
+Via third-party providers, even an interface to WordPress (partly via Gravity Forms) and to WooCommerce is possible.
+Whereby the question of usefulness arises - usually your CRM will be the first point of contact here.

 Who works when, where and on what?
-Which meetings and external appointments take place?
+Which meetings and external appointments are taking place?
 Who is on vacation or sick?
-Which employees are currently in the office, which in the home office?
-Due to "Corona" and similar challenges, you quickly lose track here.
+Which employees are currently in the office, which are in the home office?
+Due to "Corona" and similar challenges, you quickly lose the overview here.
 Then a virtual calendar makes sense.

 But even this quickly becomes confusing.
-For example, when there are several teams with different meeting structures.
-This is remedied by different levels in the calendar, which can be shown or hidden as required.
-For example, the RAIDBOXES calendar differentiates between categories:
+For example, if there are several teams with different meeting structures.
+This can be remedied by different levels in the calendar, which can be shown or hidden as required.
+For example, the Raidboxes calendar distinguishes between the categories:

 - Internal meetings